tobyzerner/json-api-server/docs/delete.md

-# Delete
+# Delete Endpoint

-Use the Delete endpoint to allow resources to be updated.
+The `Delete` endpoint handles DELETE requests to resources (e.g.

-The Delete endpoint handles `DELETE /{type}/{id}` requests and responds with a `204 No Content` response.
+`DELETE /posts/1`) and responds with a `204 No Content` response.

-To enable it for a resource, add the Delete endpoint to your `endpoints` array:
+To enable it for a resource or collection, add the `Delete` endpoint to the `endpoints` array:

 ```php
 use Tobyz\JsonApiServer\Endpoint\Delete;